prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 and build a framework that can solve this problem for good.
 In addition, all of these frameworks have major drawbacks:

-- Knit is unmaintained, introduces a hefty level of bloat and has subpar types;
+- Knit is unmaintained, introduces a hefty level of bloat and has subpar types.
+  Prvd 'M Wrong backfills what discouraged Knit being dependency injection and complete IntelliSense;
-- Flamework requires TypeScript and is tightly coupled with its transformer;
+- Flamework requires TypeScript and is tightly coupled with its transformer.
+  As such, type information is lost during compilation;
-- Nevermore introduces an outrageous level of bloat and also harder to use, being geared primarily just for Quenty;
+- Nevermore introduces an outrageous level of bloat and also harder to use, being geared primarily just for Quenty and has zero types;
 - Proton is under development and requires TypeScript, practically unmaintained;
 - Pronghorn does not implement dependency injection, minimal extensibility and introduces some bloat;